sacredgold/ulx-youtube-jukebox/trunk/README.txt

-ULX YouTube music player by RynO-SauruS
+ULX YouTube Jukebox by RynO-SauruS

 INSTALLATION:
 Place this folder in garrysmod/addons